Slushi-Github/hxCompileU/README.md

 This project is simple, **yet incomplete**.

-Using it creates a JSON file that contains all the basics for a Haxe compilation and a few other things that would go in the MakeFile.
-When compiling, first you compile the Haxe side, then you use a MakeFile to finish the compilation and bring it to the Wii U.
+This program what it does, is that by means of some data stored in a JSON file (``hxCompileUConfig.json``), it generates a MakeFile and a [HXML](https://haxe.org/manual/compiler-usage-hxml.html) file with those data of the JSON, of normal first it will try to execute the [HXML](https://haxe.org/manual/compiler-usage-hxml.html) with Haxe, [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP) is in charge of generating the C++ code, if the compilation with Haxe is successful, it executes the MakeFile with Make and starts the normal compilation of a C++ code, if this is also successful, that's it, you have your homebrew for the Nintendo Wii U made with Haxe!

 ## Why?
 Well, since I got a Nintendo Wii U a while ago I've been interested in bringing Haxe to this console.